.

 What About Security?

-• Use strong, unique passwords for your router and every smart home app
+• Use strong unique passwords for your router and every smart home app

-• Enable two-factor authentication wherever it's offered
+• Enable two-factor authentication wherever offered

-• Keep device firmware updated — manufacturers regularly patch security vulnerabilities
+• Keep device firmware updated

 You Don't Have to Figure This Out Alone